Last Updated on 17 December, 2020 by Veronica

 Church and Clerics Tower

-When you’re walking through Porto it will also serve as a reference point to know where you are since it’s easily visible from practically anywhere.
-It was built by the brotherhood of the Poor Clerics in the old town of the City.
+When you’re walking through Porto, it will also serve as a reference point to know where you are since it’s easily visible from practically anywhere.

-The Tower of Clerics is the tallest tower in Portugal at 76 meters high and more than 200 steps.
+The Tower of Clerics is the tallest in Portugal at 76 meters high and has more than 200 steps.
 We recommend that you climb up and enjoy the panoramic views of Porto.
-While you ascend to the towers you will see the railing formed by 49 bells.
-Very cool.

 Take a tour with a guide in your language.

-Lello and Irmao bookstore is a must
+Lello and Irmao Bookstore is a Must

 This bookstore is considered one of the most beautiful bookstores in Europe.
 It has some very large wooden shelves that reach the ceiling and a ladder of spectacularly carved wood in the center of the premises.
 It’s quite old.
 But beautiful.
-Don’t miss the visit to this bookstore that is much more than a place to buy books, but rather a place to get lost in.

-You’ll read that it served as a stage in one of the Harry Potter movies as the Flourish & Blotts store, but as far as I know this is not true.
+You’ll read that it served as a stage in one of the Harry Potter movies as the Flourish & Blotts store, but as far as I know, this is not true.
 The real Flourish & Blotts of Harry Potter is just a set.

 The entrance was 3 euros when we were there, but they discounted it from anything you buy inside.
-I think it’s an excellent initiative.
+So I think it’s an excellent initiative.

 La Sé, Porto Cathedral

-From the Cathedral there is a beautiful view of the banks of the Douro and the old town.
-It was built in the highest part of the city and is the most important religious building in Porto and it was also used as a defensive building.
-Sometimes, when you get close, it looks more like a fortification than a cathedral.
-It’s very pretty, I liked it very much.
+From the Cathedral, there is a beautiful view of the banks of the Douro and the old town.
+It was built in the highest part of the city and is the most important religious building in Porto, and it was also used as a defensive building.

-It is located in Batalha district, next to the walls.
-Its construction began in the Century XII and is declared a National Monument.
+It is located in the Batalha district, next to the walls.
+Its construction began in Century XII and is declared a National Monument.

 Tour the Ribeira district of Porto